denoland/dnt/README.md

 - `crypto` - Shim the `crypto` global.
 - `domException` - Shim the `DOMException` global using the "domexception" package (https://www.npmjs.com/package/domexception)
 - `undici` - Shim `fetch`, `File`, `FormData`, `Headers`, `Request`, and `Response` by using the "undici" package (https://www.npmjs.com/package/undici).
+- `weakRef` - Sham for the `WeakRef` global, which uses `globalThis.WeakRef` when it exists.
+The sham will throw at runtime when calling `deref()` and `WeakRef` doesn't globally exist, so this is only intended to help type check code that won't actually use it.

 ##### `Deno.test`-only shim